-An easy and delicious sheet pan dinner for the whole family: Miso Glazed Salmon.
-Make a 5-minute sauce with Miso Paste and Maple Syrup.
-Oven broil for moist, flaky salmon that flakes away easily and no mess.
+An easy and delicious Asian-inspired dinner for the whole family: Miso Glazed Salmon.
+The flavorful combination of Miso Paste and Maple Syrup is whisked together and works both as a marinade and glaze.
+The salmon fillets are then broiled on high heat in the oven for moist salmon (not overcooked!) that flakes away easily.
 Serve with rice and steamed veggies.
-Good for busy weeknights — and on the table in 15 minutes.
+Good for busy weeknights and on the table in 15 minutes.
 YUM!

 What is Miso Glazed Salmon?